volunteeringdata/volunteering-data-model/README.md

 ## Standardisation History

-The data model's evolution is documented as a [series of versions](./version/) to document its evolution over time.
+The data model's evolution is recorded as a [series of versions](./version/).

 ## License